-It’s software-defined infrastructure, designed around the virtual machine.
+It’s software-defined infrastructure, designed around virtualization and containers.

 Stop Managing LUNs or Volumes